*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Is Unsweetened Tea Good For You?
 Unsweetened black tea is actually great for you.
 It has loads of antioxidants and is calorie-free.
 It has no sugar.
 It has a decent amount of caffeine, which can be good in moderation.

-If you are simply looking for a great black tea to try, without sugar, of course, then I recommend Numi Organic Aged Earl Grey(*affiliate link), available on Amazon.
+If you are simply looking for a great black tea to try, without sugar, of course, then I recommend Buddha Teas Loose Leaf Earl Grey.

 For everyone else let’s take a look at a few of the reasons why black tea is so good for you.